Do you have a yoga blog?

 This search will bring them to a piece of content on a website, such as a blog post.

-Your goal is to figure out what your ideal student is typing into Google so that you can use those exact keywords in your blog posts and on your website.
+Your goal is to figure out what your ideal student is typing into Google.
+Once you find it, you can use those exact yoga keywords in your blog posts and on your website.
 This helps to ensure that your blog posts come up when these keywords are used in a search.

 Put simply…if you’re not using keywords that people are searching, how will they find you?
 They won’t.